 Fat Freddies restaurant for Cheeseburgers, Soup, and even more gallons of Coffee.
 Zaaq Ailak showed up and joined in, and a few kibitzers wonderd at the pile of gear stacked next to the table: Helmets, Balaclavas, Gloves, Mits, Bunny Boots, Fleeces, Bibs, Flashlights, Thermoses, Keys, DESS's, Goggles, and some more stuff that was not recognizable even by those of us that packed them along....

 Alltogether a good ride!

 This run was not on the Iron Dog trail, but went northwest to the Snake River.
 Riders were Zaaq, Kenny, Daisy and myself.
 35 miles, all uneventful except for some excitement when Daisy went through the ice into the Snake.
 However, it was only a foot deep, so no harm done.

 Again, not on the Iron Dog trail.
 West along the beach to abeam Sledge Island where the conditions got simply awful.
 There was no snow, just some scattered ice on the beach.
 The land was all rock, and the offshore ice was covered in blown beach sand.
 Only Kenny and I on this trip; our machines overheated, so we cut inland towards the Sinuk River.
 The higher elevations gave us just enough snow between the tussocks to allow the coolers to do their job.
 Kenny was driving his 600 SkiDoo, not the 550 Fan.

 Once we got to the Sinuk River, the snow was better and we had a good time instead of an ordeal.
-However, on the way back to Nome I had an oopsie by the Cripple river, impaling the machine as shown on the picture at the top of this page.
+However, on the way back to Nome I had an oopsie by the Cripple river, impaling the machine as shown on the picture below.